-Everything is held together by a plastic casing with several openings: tins for the sound shaft and pressure roll of the playback device, as well as an opening for the tape including felt plates as edition on top and the two extinguishing clip on the bottom.
+The many individual parts are held together by a plastic housing with several openings: holes for the sound shaft and pressure roller of the playing device as well as an opening for the tape incl.
+Felt plates as a support on the top and the two extinguishing tabs on the bottom.

-Audio cassettes can be secured against overwriting (deleting) the recording.
-An open recess on the left side of the top edge (the side opposite the band openings) indicates that the side of the cassette is protected.
+In the case of audio cassettes, the deletion can be prevented by, for example, overplaying the recording: an open recess on the left side of the top edge (see picture) indicates that the relevant side of the cassette is protected against deletion.

 Such a protected cassette can only be played – but not easily used for new recordings.
 Cassette recorders have a sensor to check this recess.

-Our covers are made exactly for our snapboxes and printed on both sides using offset methods.
+The covers are manufactured precisely for the snapboxes and printed on both sides by offset printing.
 You can choose from covers without a flap, with a flap or with two lashings.